 Higher Innovation and Creativity

 Engaged employees are also more likely to contribute innovative ideas and solutions to the group because they feel valued.
-Since they feel empowered to share their insights and take risks, they drive continuous improvement and foster a culture of innovation.
+By empowering employees to share their insights and take risks, you can drive continuous improvement and foster a company culture of innovation.

 A Stronger Culture